survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 ## The Value of Typing

 A loose typing system, such as the one included in JavaScript, doesn't get in your way.
 This is also the problem.
-Once you understand better what you want, it makes sense to provide type information.
-Modeling types and data structures is an important part of programming as they help to model domain understanding.
+Once you better understand what you want, it makes sense to provide type information.
+Modeling types and data structures is an important part of programming, as they help to model domain understanding.

 Loose typing comes with the following problems: